 - number of weeks training

 - part-time / full-time status.

 It is your responsibility to secure accommodation for your training term.
-Some training facilities may lease accommodation to GP registrars, however, this should be discussed during your employment agreement negotiations.
+Some training facilities may have accommodation available to lease to GP registrars.
+This should be discussed during your employment negotiations.
 Training facilities are not obliged to pay rent for GP registrars.

-For further details, please refer to the Registrar Rural Support Payment Policy and Procedure.
+For further details, please refer to the Rural Support Payments Policy in the WAGPET GP Registrar Policy Handbook.

 If you are unsure if your circumstances entitle you to the Registrar Rural Support Payment, please discuss with your Program Training Advisor.